 - a.
 New and/or improved strategies to develop bio-based products that improve product functionality, increase potential revenues and/or reduce cost over incumbent products; this includes addressing supply chain challenges for the production systems for feedstock/germplasm improvement, product formulation or end-user market demand; - b.
-Strategies and approaches for scalable biomass systems that provide beneficial ecosystem services, such as carbon sequestration, improved water availability and quality, improved life cycle emissions, nutrient use reduction, or wildlife and pollinator habitat

-- enhancements; and - c.
+Strategies and approaches for scalable biomass systems that provide beneficial ecosystem services, such as carbon sequestration, improved water availability and quality, improved life cycle emissions, nutrient use reduction, or wildlife and pollinator habitat enhancements; and - c.
 Strategies to alleviate technical, and economic barriers leading to adoption resulting in improved consumer attitudes toward the bioeconomy and strengthening the rural economy through development of new bioproducts and employment opportunities.

 - a.
 Requests exceeding budgetary guidelines will not be reviewed.
 Unless otherwise stated, grants are not renewable. - b.
-Applicants should identify and partner with industry, government, communities and non-government organizations critical for system deployment. - c.
+For the purposes of this Program Area Priority, development of biobased products is limited to non-food, non-feed applications. - c.
+Applicants should identify and partner with industry, government, communities and non-government organizations critical for system deployment. - d.
 NIFA is partnering with Ireland and Northern Ireland under the U.S.-Ireland Research and Development Partnership to solicit collaborative research applications in the Sustainable Bioeconomy through Biobased Products program area priority.
 For more information including FAQs about this program, visit the NIFA, Ireland, and Northern Ireland partnership page.
-Applicants submitting to this partnership must select Collaborative as the grant type and their application title should begin as "TRIPARTITE: [full title]".
+Applicants submitting to this partnership must select "other" in the AFRI Project Type form and type in "Collaborative" and their application title should begin as "TRIPARTITE: [full title]".